Tulafest has come and gone but the effects are everlasting!

 Chloe Dee aka Nutritional Gangster leads a vinyasa class.

 We hope to see you there next year!
 Namaste!

 Interested in more content like this?
 Get social with us:

-Alex has been practicing yoga since 2012.
+Alex has been a practitioner of yoga since 2012 and instructor since receiving her RYT 200 since 2015..
 She realized the physical and mental benefits of yoga quickly and fell in love with the practice on and off the mat.
-She received her RYT 200 from Be Luminous Yoga, a Baptiste Inspired studio, in 2015 and began teaching yoga to foster youth and at Seattle Gym.
-Alex teaches a blend of styles from power vinyasa, vinyasa flow, hatha and gentle yoga.
+Alex teaches a blend of styles from power vinyasa, vinyasa flow, hatha, restorative, and yin yoga.
 She is receptive to what her students need and tailors the class to meet their expectations and goals.
 Alex invites her students to explore their bodies with ahimsa (compassion) and svadhyaya (curiosity).
-Alex is also the Content and Community Engagement Manager for Seattle Yoga News.
-When Alex isn't focused on her practice and yoga education, she is spending time with her chihuahua x miniature pinscher named Bebot and traveling the world.
+When Alex isn't focused on her practice and yoga education, she is blogging about fitness fashion, working on community projects at The Moovment, and traveling the world